 <div class="flex justify-center pt-8 sm:justify-start sm:pt-0"> @foreach($available_locales as $locale_name => $available_locale) @if($available_locale === $current_locale) <span class="ml-2 mr-2 text-gray-700">{{ $locale_name }}</span> @else <a class="ml-1 underline ml-2 mr-2" href="language/{{ $available_locale }}"> <span>{{ $locale_name }}</span> </a> @endif @endforeach </div>

-Include the newly created switcher into the “welcome” view:
+Include the newly created switcher in the “welcome” view:

 Open the app/Providers/AppServiceProvider.php